From Dreams to Reality: The Falklands now cleared of Argentine Mines

 Sunday school picnics, organized by the Churches, and a regularly feature of the daily lives of school children had to be abandoned, as were Christmas Day barbeques and annual sand-castle competitions.

 According to Guy Marot, a former Royal Engineer Major who served in the Falklands as Officer Commanding the Joint Service's Explosive Ordnance Disposal Detachment (known locally as the EOD) in 1988, the mines had been laid by the Argentine Engineers ‘in an extremely disciplined manner and there was no evidence, as was previously suggested, that there was any indiscriminate laying’.
-He added that: ‘The Argentines were fully compliant with the 1980 revised Geneva Convention which related to mine laying, and all documentation was duly handed over officially in the appropriate manner’.
+He added that: ‘The Argentines were fully compliant with the 1980 revised Geneva Convention which related to mine laying, and all documentation was duly handed over officially in the appropriate manner.’

 It soon became apparent that it would also be necessary to educate children with respect to what a mine or any other munitions looked like and what action they should take if they inadvertently came across one.
 Royal Engineer conducted weekly ‘lessons’ in school and very quickly most Falklands children could easily identify a Spanish P4B – Italian SB33 – Israeli No.4 and an Argentine FMK1 – all of which are anti-personnel mines designed to take off a foot or lower leg.